 These are some statistics on lighting in the US.
 Information like this does not get updated often (The U.S. hasn't been spending money on these types of studies), so here is where we were as of 2015:

 - Lighting accounts for 5 to 10 percent of all electricity consumed in the United States.

 - An average household dedicates ~4 percent of its energy budget to lighting.
 Commercial establishments consume about ~20 percent of their total energy just for lighting.

 - Technologies developed during the past 15 years can help us cut lighting costs 30 to 75 percent while enhancing lighting quality and reducing environmental impacts.

 Upon completing this lesson, students will be able to:

-If you have any questions, please post them to the Discussions tab located in Canvas.
-I will check that discussion forum daily to respond.
-While you are visiting the discussion board, feel free to post your own responses to questions posted by others - this way you could help out a classmate!
+If you have any questions, please post them to the General Course Questions forum in located in the Discussions tab in Canvas.
+While you are visiting the discussion board, feel free to post your own responses to questions posted by others - this way, you might help a classmate!